openebs/website/website/src/blogs/openebs-0-6-serves-ios-amidst-chaos-and-much-more.md

 Before going into specifics, I would like to express my sincerest gratitude to the OpenEBS community users and developers who are helping to make OpenEBS the most simple and easy to setup containerized attached storage (CAS) solution available for Kubernetes today — and the most popular open source one as well.

 Since the OpenEBS 0.5 release we have seen so many ways users have deployed OpenEBS many of which we had not envisioned when we started OpenEBS back in 2016.
-We are working hard to listen to the growing user community — and of course MayaOnline is helping us a bit as well as we learn something from MayaOnline users who are using this free SaaS monitoring and ChatOps integration of their stateful workloads.
+We are working hard to listen to the growing user community.
 Along these lines, we have a survey that is running through the end of July that takes 2–3 minutes that has proven helpful; please do fill it out if you have not already and we will even send you some swag: [https://www.surveymonkey.com/r/BRDCCWY](https://www.surveymonkey.com/r/BRDCCWY)

 The timing of OpenEBS 0.5 was perfect in that it coincided with a take-off in interest in stateful workloads on Kubernetes.
 Some deployment patterns I’ve encountered just in the last few weeks include: